wp-plugins/flyzoo/readme.txt

 == Description ==

 Add an amazing **chat** experience to your e-commerce, blog or community!
 Chat with your visitors for **live support** and engage your community in **chat rooms** where members can also start private conversations.
-Flyzoo supports private chat, chat rooms, avatars, user list, words filtering, emoticons and much more.
+Flyzoo supports private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...

 ####Flyzoo Live Chat####

 * **Get started in 5 minutes:** No coding skills required.
 Just install the widget and follow the verification process.
 [Step by step instructions >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

-* **Customizable colors & features**
+* **Customizable colors, layout & features**

 * **Smooth chat experience:** [Flyzoo Live Chat](http://www.flyzoo.co) is a cloud-based, hosted solution built on the latest technologies to ensure a smooth chat experience without overloading your server.